-(3) Decisions under subsections (1) and (2) are made on the basis of a professional assessment.

-33. Students who, as part of their studies, wish to complete programme elements at another university or another institution of higher education in Denmark or abroad may apply to their home university for pre-approved credit transfer for planned programme elements.

-(2) Approval of pre-approved credit transfer pursuant to subsection (1) may only be granted if, in connection with the application for preapproved credit transfer, the student undertakes to submit to the home university the necessary documentation to show whether the programme elements have been passed or failed upon completion of the programme elements for which pre-approved credit transfer has been granted.
-Students must also consent to the home university requesting the necessary information from the host institution if students are unable to procure the documentation themselves.

-(3) Once documentation is available that the student has passed the programme elements for which pre-approved credit transfer has been granted, the home university administratively approves the transfer of the credit to the relevant programme at the university.

-(4) In cases where the programme elements for which pre-approved credit transfer has been granted are, for example, not offered by the host institution, the university may, upon the student's request, change the approval of pre-approved credit transfer pursuant to subsection (1).
+- (3) Decisions under subsections (1) and (2) are made on the basis of a professional assessment. - 33.
+Students who, as part of their studies, wish to complete programme elements at another university or another institution of higher education in Denmark or abroad may apply to their home university for pre-approved credit transfer for planned programme elements. - (2) Pre-approval of a programme element to substitute a mandatory element will only be granted if the student due to special circumstances is prevented from passing the mandatory element at the ordinary programme at CBS, and if the student has not already used an exam attempt in the mandatory element. - (3) Approval of pre-approved credit transfer pursuant to subsection (1) may only be granted if, in connection with the application for preapproved credit transfer, the student undertakes to submit to the home university the necessary documentation to show whether the programme elements have been passed or failed upon completion of the programme elements for which pre-approved credit transfer has been granted.
+Students must also consent to the home university requesting the necessary information from the host institution if students are unable to procure the documentation themselves. - (4) Once documentation is available that the student has passed the programme elements for which pre-approved credit transfer has been granted, the home university administratively approves the transfer of the credit to the relevant programme at the university. - (5) In cases where the programme elements for which pre-approved credit transfer has been granted are, for example, not offered by the host institution, the university may, upon the student's request, change the approval of pre-approved credit transfer pursuant to subsection (1).
 The student is responsible for and is obliged to take the initiative to compose a proposal for a study plan.
 The university offers academic support if requested by the student.
-In special cases, the chair of the Study Board may approve changes to the Study Board's decisions about pre-approved credit transfer.

-(5) Decisions under subsections (1) and (4) are made on the basis of a professional assessment.

-(6) Credit transfer of Master theses is not possible when the thesis is the basis of the awarding of a different title in another Master programme.

-34. Programme elements which students wish to have transferred from other programmes will be transferred on the basis of the normalised workload specified in ECTS credits and stipulated in the relevant degree regulations.
-Due to the structure of the programme, discrepancies may occur between the equivalent number of ECTS credits and the actual amount of ECTS creditstransferred, as the number of ECTS credits for the programme must total the number of ECTS credits stated in section 1(1).

-(2) If the programme element in question is assessed according to the 7-point grading scale or the 13-point grading scale at the academic institution at which the examination was taken, and if this programme element equates or replaces a programme element which according to the exam regulations of these study regulations is assessed according to the 7-point scale or the 13-point scale, the grade will be transferable, but converted into the 7-point scale if assessed according to the 13-point scale.
+In special cases, the chair of the Study Board may approve changes to the Study Board's decisions about pre-approved credit transfer. - (6) Decisions under subsections (1) and (5) are made on the basis of a professional assessment. - (7) Credit transfer of Master theses is not possible when the thesis is the basis of the awarding of a different title in another Master programme. - 34.
+Programme elements which students wish to have transferred from other programmes will be transferred on the basis of the normalised workload specified in ECTS credits and stipulated in the relevant degree regulations.
+Due to the structure of the programme, discrepancies may occur between the equivalent number of ECTS credits and the actual amount of ECTS creditstransferred, as the number of ECTS credits for the programme must total the number of ECTS credits stated in section 1(1). - (2) If the programme element in question is assessed according to the 7-point grading scale or the 13-point grading scale at the academic institution at which the examination was taken, and if this programme element equates or replaces a programme element which according to the exam regulations of these study regulations is assessed according to the 7-point scale or the 13-point scale, the grade will be transferable, but converted into the 7-point scale if assessed according to the 13-point scale.
 In all other cases, the assessment will be transferred as 'Pass'.
 Examinations transferred as 'Pass' are not included in the calculation of the final grade point average.